Dental Implants — Mayfield Heights, OH

 Sometimes a tooth is knocked out and can’t be replanted, or it might have to be removed for the good of your oral health.
 The question is, what do you do once it’s gone?
-There are a few different tooth replacement options to explore, but only one will restore the missing tooth’s entire structure, roots and all – and it’s a solution that a periodontist such as Dr. Ross is extremely skilled at providing.
-Get in touch with Ross Periodontics & Dental Implants today to learn more about dental implants and how they can be used to completely restore your smile.
+There are a few different tooth replacement options to explore, but only one will restore the missing tooth’s entire structure, roots and all – dental implants!
+Tooth replacement using dental implants in Mayfield Heights, OH is a solution that a periodontist such as Dr. Ross is extremely skilled at providing.
+Get in touch with Ross Periodontics today to learn more about dental implants and how they can be used to completely restore your smile.

 - State-of-the-Art Robot-Assisted Procedures

 A dental implant is not actually a prosthetic tooth; it is the “root” for a new tooth to rest on.
 It will normally be made out of titanium and shaped like a screw.
 What’s unique about it is that unlike other forms of tooth replacement, it is placed directly into the jawbone itself.
 This helps the crown, bridge, or denture that is attached to it stay firmly in place and not slip.
 When you rebuild a missing tooth this way, it’s virtually indistinguishable from the genuine article in every way.